Here we go, my fourth Philosopher’s Stone recipe: Harry’s cheap lemon ice lolly aka creamy lemon popsicles!

 -

 Cook the lemon peels.
 Wash the lemons and with a peeler, delicately peel the zest.
 Try to avoid peeling the white pith as much as possible, as it’s bitter.
 Put the sugar and water in a medium-sized heavy-based pan over medium heat.
 Gently bring to a boil and stir from time to time to dissolve the sugar.
 When the water is boiling put the lemon peels, lower the heat and cook for 12 min.
-The peels are ready once they became almost translucent.
+The peels are ready once they become almost translucent.

 -